sparisi/gym_minatar/README.md

 - All games are rendered with [PyGame](https://www.pygame.org/news) rather than [Matplotlib](https://matplotlib.org/), as in classic [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) environments.
 - Different observation spaces.
-In MinAtar, the observation space has a separate channel for every entity in the game with binary values (0/1).
-Gym-MinAtar has a lower dimensional observation space with ternary values (-1/0/1).
+In MinAtar, the observation space has separate channels for every entity in the game.
+Gym-MinAtar uses lower dimensional observation spaces with continuous values in [-1, 1].
-  For example, in MinAtar's Space Invaders, aliens moving left and aliens moving right are encoded in two separate channels.
+  - For example, in MinAtar's Space Invaders, aliens moving left and aliens moving right are encoded in two separate channels (with binary values).
 Instead, Gym-MinAtar uses one channel with -1 for aliens moving left, and 1 for aliens moving right.
+  - Another example is Freeway.
+MinAtar uses one channel for each car, while Gym-MinAtar uses one channel for all cars (the absolute value denotes the speed, the sign denotes the direction).
 - Different rendering scheme.
 MinAtar uses one pixel for trails (like car trails), with different shades for different speeds.
 Gym-MinAtar uses the same shades, but trails are longer for faster cars.